 I was so tickled with how the project turned out.
-I’d had it in my mind for quite some time to turn some of our beach rocks into a stacking activity for the little ones.
+We love to craft with rocks, and I’d had it in my mind for quite some time to turn some of our beach rocks into a stacking activity for the little ones.

 They love sifting through the collection of beach stones I keep on the deck, sorting and stacking them.
 I thought it would be fun to make a set of coloured stones that they would have to stack in just the right order to make a rainbow-coloured tower.

 Remember those Fisher Price stacking rings (Amazon affiliate link) we had when we were kids?
 That’s what these stones remind me of.